CyberplatanoRD/WRO2025-FE-CyberPlatano/README.md

 - Heavy components (battery, drivers) are placed low and centered to improve stability.

 ### Motors & Drivers
+The robot uses a hybrid actuation system that combines DC motors and servos to achieve both propulsion and precise steering.
+Propulsion is provided by a **Lego NXT DC** motor with an integrated encoder, which drives the rear wheels and supplies feedback for odometry, allowing the system to estimate both speed and distance traveled.
+The motor is controlled through an **L298N H-Bridge driver**, which enables bidirectional motion and PWM-based speed regulation.
+Although not the most power-efficient driver, the L298N was chosen for its reliability, simplicity, and compatibility with 5 V logic levels.
+Steering is handled by an HS-485HB servo motor mounted on the front axle.
+This servo provides accurate angular positioning, enabling the robot to perform precise maneuvers on the competition track.
+Torque is transmitted to the wheels using a custom Lego motor shaft, designed to be modular so that parts can be replaced quickly during testing or competition.

 ### Power & Wiring